YottaDB/YDBDoc/ProgGuide/utility.rst

   3. If the first expression refers to one of the replication related structures supported by the $ZPEEK() function that are indexed, PEEKBYNAME treats this second expression as a numerical (base 10) index value.
   4. For those structures supported by the $ZPEEK() function that do not accept an argument, this second expression must be NULL or not specified.

-* The optional third expression specifies the output format in one character as defined in the "format" argument in the $ZPEEK() documentation.
+* The optional third expression specifies the output format in one character as defined in the "format" argument in :ref:`zpeek-function`.
 This argument overrides the automatic format detection by the %PEEKBYNAME utility.
 * The optional fourth argument is a global directory referencing the :code:`ydbhelp.gld` for accesssing the :code:`ydbhelp.dat` file.

 Example: